dartmouth-cs98/dartmouth-cs98.github.io/slides/00_welcome/index_slides.md

 ]

 .right[
-1. each person write down a random word
+1. spread out to 5 people per table - be brave and move around
-1. form teams
+1. as a team write down 5 random words in the [figma words page](https://www.figma.com/file/bwTuttjwGi2INJOK7oHxvc/Hacktivity-%231-20F?node-id=0%3A1)
 1. swap words with another team
-1. brainstorm and create a product that ties together all words
+1. brainstorm and create some visuals for a product that ties together the words
-1. can be a digital or physical product
+1. can be a digital/physical product
-1. create a presentation and show it
+1. prep pitch and show it
 ]

 ???